productpirates/frameworks/ai-vision-translation/README.md

 Write one sentence with a number.
 "Reduce customer support costs by 30%" not "transform customer experience with AI."

 If different attendees give different answers, you've just exposed the problem.
-Don't paper over this divergence—surface it explicitly.
+Don't paper over this divergence, surface it explicitly.
 Misalignment at filter 1 kills everything downstream.

 **Step 2: Translate to User Problem (filter 2\)**